siddharth1297/argolib/README.md

     Remove commented code.: Done
     Structure code.
     Add documentations.
-    Check if working in other directories.
+    Check if working in other directories.: Done